Grade Level: 4 (3-5)

 Engineers are striving to develop new methods to deal with all types of toxic waste.
-For example, they are exploring ways to turn toxic waste into glass.
+For example, they are optimizing the process of vitrification, turning toxic waste into glass.

 Sometimes trash has nowhere to go.
 For example, the Mobro garbage barge carried 3,000 tons of garbage from Long Island, NY in 1987.
 It visited many states and countries, but no one would take the trash (why would they want it, after all!).
 It wound up back in New York, was incinerated, and left 400 tons of ash that ended up in the landfill anyway!
 Clearly, sometimes situations just don't work out the way that they were originally planned.